LeikoDmitry/prototype/README.md

 # Prototype game

 Just some prototype C++ game.
-I belive in future it's should be all right.
+I belive in future and it's should be all right.